-There are various types of tools and techniques hackers use to try and obtain your password.
-Being aware of each of them and understanding how they work will help you in determining a strong password.
+There are various types of tools and techniques hackers use to attempt to obtain your password.
+Being aware of each of them and understanding how they work can help you determine a strong password.

 Dictionary attacks: These types of attacks will try every word in every dictionary with different numbers and characters before and after the word itself.
 A variation on this attack is to try every possible and common phrase in the English language.

 Brute force: These attacks try every possible combination of numbers, letters, and special characters.
-The longer a password is, the longer this type of attack can take before it's successful.
+The longer a password is, the longer this type of attack can take before it is successful.